web-illinois/ilw-accordion/README.md

 ## Accessibility Notes and Use

-This mainly follows the WAI Accordion pattern, but instead of inserting a button inside the slot, we are using an invisible button to toggle the state of that panel.
-This button is placed between the header and the panel in the document flow and should act as a prompt to expand or collapse the panel.
-The button element contains an aria-controls attribute which references the panel content.
-It contains an aria-expanded attribute which will be either true or false depending on if the section is expanded or collapsed.
+This mainly follows the WAI Accordion pattern, but since the heading element is not provided by the component, we can't insert a button inside of it.
+Instead, the div wrapping the heading is given a button role and the appropriate event listeners.
+The div wrapper has the aria-controls and aria-expanded attributes.

-The appearance of a section's header changes when its adjacent toggle button receives focus.
+The appearance of a section's header changes when the nested button role element receives focus.
 When the button loses focus, the header reverts to its default appearance.

-The toggle button uses the content of the adjacent header as its label, by means of an aria-labelledby attribute which references the header content.

 The summary slot should contain a heading, and the heading should not be duplicated in the accordion panel body.
 The headings should be the same across the entire accordion (for example, do not mix `h2` and `h3` inside the same accordion).

 A "nice-to-have" is to label the `ilw-accordion` component with a header using the `aria-labelledby` attribute.

 ## External References